control-alt-repeat/website/src/content/contact/-index.md

 ### Note

-* We have no opening hours and visits must be pre-arranged.
+* We have no opening hours and visits must be pre-arranged
-* We prefer contact via WhatsApp or email.
+* We prefer contact via WhatsApp or email
-* Please note these are not monitored 24/7 however we will aim to respond within 24 hours from Monday to Friday.
+* Please note these are not monitored 24/7 however we will aim to respond within 24 hours from Monday to Friday